-We meet Wednesday afternoons at the Sub Rosa Cafe at 703 Pacific Ave. (downtown Santa Cruz) 10 AM to noon.
+We meet Wednesday mornings at the Sub Rosa Cafe at 703 Pacific Ave. (downtown Santa Cruz) 11 AM to 1 PM.
 Free beverage.
-Food Not Bombs and Occupy Santa Cruz meet at 4 PM- 6 PM on the steps of the main Santa Cruz Post Office on Saturdays where homeless civil rights issues are regularly raised.
-The Homeless Justice group meets 5 PM at Calvary Episcopal Church (the "Red Church") at Lincoln and Cedar in Santa Cruz every week at the homeless meal.
+Food Not Bombs meets at 4 PM- 5:30 PM near the steps of the main Santa Cruz Post Office on Saturdays where HUFFsters lurk..
+HUFF activists often gather informally 5-7 PM at Calvary Episcopal Church (the "Red Church") at Lincoln and Cedar in Santa Cruz every week at the homeless meal.
 Join us.

 To add your thoughts and info - click "Leave a Reply" at the end of the article and leave your comment.
 Comments are monitored and may be moved to our "bigot's basement" section if too salty.
-We only remove ads and real spam.
+We only discard ads and real spam; abusive and off-topic comments can be found in the basement.
 Other stories including an archive of HUFF e-mailed stories can be found on the HUFF blog [access below].

 HUFF is Santa Cruz's oldest and most stubbornly persistent grass roots homeless advocacy group.
 We make trouble for the powers that be and fight institutional human rights abuses such as the "blanket ban": a Santa Cruz City Council law prohibiting homeless mothers and children from covering up with a blanket between the hours of 11 p.m. and 8:30 a.m.